Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 17. WordPress Job Listings

 For WordPress professionals on the hunt for new work, it can be difficult sifting through job site after job site, trying to find something within WordPress.
-On the flipside, it can be difficult for companies to find the right WordPress talent to fill their jobs.
+Conversely, it can be difficult for companies to find the right WordPress talent to fill their jobs.

-If you have the patience to track down jobs from multiple sources every day or you want to give freelancers a place to post their resumes, consider creating your own WordPress job website.
-Also, make sure to have a plan in place for making money on your site.
+If you have the patience to track down jobs from multiple sources daily or want to give freelancers a place to post their resumes, consider creating your own WordPress job website.
+Also, make sure to have a plan in place for making money on your WordPress website.
 You may want to skip charging for memberships and focus on upselling premium content.
-You could also offer professional resume or job candidate matching services.
+You could also offer professional resumes or job candidate matching services.

 For Writers